freewarefocus/py400kb/README.md

 ## Requirements

-- Python 3.6 or later (should be installed on Raspbery Pi OS by default)
+- Python 3.6 or later (should be installed on Raspberry Pi OS by default)
 - Root access (required for USB gadget and device grabbing)
 - Raspberry Pi with USB C gadget mode support (currently the Pi 4, Pi 5, Pi 400, Pi 500 & Pi 500+)
 - The **ONLY** port on the Pi4, Pi5, Pi400, Pi500 & Pi500+ that can be used as a HID device is the USB C power port.